spacemeshos/go-spacemesh/README.md

 make cover
 ```

+### Continuous Integration

+We've enabled continuous integration on this repository in GitHub.
+You can read more about [our CI workflows](ci.md).

 ### Docker
 A `Dockerfile` is included in the project allowing anyone to build and run a docker image:
 ```bash